South of the Border Salsa

 south of the border salsa in base of vegetable chopper

 This South of the Border Salsa has been perfected over the last few months and is one of my favorites.
-With avocados, tomatoes, jalapeño, onion, garlic and more, it has an amazing flavor that goes so well with tacos and many other of our Mexican meal faves, including Cheesy Chicken Enchiladas, Chicken Bacon Ranch Quesadillas and Creamy Chicken Enchilada Soup!
+With avocados, tomatoes, jalapeño, onion, garlic and more, it has an incredibly fresh flavor that just can’t be beat and is quite addicting!
+This delicious, juicy salsa pairs so well with tacos and many other of our Mexican meal faves, including Cheesy Chicken Enchiladas, Chicken Bacon Ranch Quesadillas and Creamy Chicken Enchilada Soup!

 eating south of the border salsa